Mentors meet with students one-on-one during the school day to provide student-centered, relationship-based support.

 If you are interested in mentoring an elementary school student, please review the list of organizations that provide elementary school mentoring services and follow their instructions to sign up.
 If you have questions about this, please contact David Torres at firstname.lastname@example.org.

 Mentors are caring, trusted adults who help young people strengthen their social and emotional skills, build self-confidence, achieve goals, explore opportunities, and expand their web of support.

-Research from The Mentoring Center shows that youth participating in mentoring relationships:
+Research from the Mentoring Center shows mentoring positively impacts students by:

 Advocating for my student and being a source of encouragement has been fulfilling as I can remember how tough high school was at times.
 Being able to celebrate his accomplishments and remind him that his hard work has helped create some tremendous opportunities has been impactful as well.
 I love being able to affirm his intellect and his work ethic, and I can see his confidence grow with every season!

 I like talking to my mentor because she listens, and she thinks I’m funny.
 Nobody else really does that.

 I dove into mentoring, thinking that I was going to be the one who would be making a difference.
 I soon learned that I had opened the door and had a new person in my life who would not only expand my horizons but make me laugh and with whom sharing a weekly lunch is the highlight of my week.